dCache/dcache/docs/TheBook/src/main/markdown/config-xrootd.md

 would have been sufficient –– the extra protection on login of course will not hurt.

-The xrootd protocol states that the server can specify supporting different authentication protocols via a list which the client should try in order.
+The xroot protocol states that the server can specify supporting different authentication protocols via a list which the client should try in order.
 While our library code allows for the chaining of multiple such handlers, dCache currently only supports one protocol, either GSI or none, at a time.

 Authorization, on the other hand, takes place after the authentication